logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-redis.md

 ---
-title: Ship metrics using Azure Monitor
+title: Ship Azure Redis Cache metrics
 logo:
-  logofile: azure-monitor.svg
+  logofile: azure-cache-for-redis.svg
   orientation: vertical
-data-source: Azure Monitor
+data-source: Azure Redis Cache
-templates: ["no-template"]
 contributors:
+  - yotamloe
+  - shalper
   - imnotashrimp
-  - yotamloe
 shipping-tags:
   - azure

 ---

 To monitor your Azure service metrics, we recommend configuring your services to send their metrics to Azure Monitor.
-When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure Monitor and forward them to Logz.io.
+When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure Redis cache and forward them to [Logz.io](http://logz.io/).

 #### Metricbeat setup